FortAwesome/react-fontawesome/README.md

 $ npm i --save @fortawesome/fontawesome-svg-core@prerelease
 $ npm i --save @fortawesome/free-solid-svg-icons@prerelease
 $ npm i --save @fortawesome/react-fontawesome@prerelease
-$ npm i --save prop-types
 ```

-This project uses the `prop-types` library.
-To give you, the developer, control over which version is installed we list this as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).

 ## Add more styles or Pro icons